-He is counsel at Cleary Gottlieb Steen & Hamilton LLP, resident in the Rome office, and focuses on EU and Italian competition law, State aids, economic regulation, intellectual property, and commercial litigation and arbitration.
+He is counsel at Cleary Gottlieb Steen & Hamilton LLP, resident in the Rome office, where he specializes in EU and Italian competition law, State aids, economic regulation (including electronic communications, media and postal services), intellectual property, and commercial litigation and arbitration.

 He delivered speeches at numerous conferences in Italy and abroad.
 He authored a book on discount policies of dominant firms and several articles and essays on competition law, intellectual property, unfair competition and civil law.